mjh16/eportfolio-eleventy/src/cv.md

 Designing an ePortfolio Graduate Student Workshop, WKU Department of English.
 Volunteer.
 November 3rd 2023.

 Social Committee.
-Department of English 2023-2024.
+Department of English 2023-current.

 Faculty Development Committee.
 Department of English.
-2023-2024.
+2023-current.

 ## Service to the Discipline
 Coalition of Feminist Scholars in the History of Rhetoric and Composition.
 Digital Archivist and Historian.
-Fall 2022 - Present.
+Fall 2022 - Current.

 ## Curriculum Development
 ENG 506: Introduction to Professional and Technical Writing, at Western Kentucky University.
 New graduate course which provides a foundation in the core theories and practices of technical and professional writing.